Sex Imagery, Censorship

 and the Law

 Does Pornography Alter Attitudes?

 Yes, it is in the minds of those who feel that much of this type of behavior is inappropriate or sinful.

 At the same time, this desensitizing factor has been successfully used to treat individuals who have problems with sex and sexual guilt.

-It is this more relaxed "acceptance factor" that troubles many people who feel that these attitudes are not acceptable and should not be given any type of social approval.
+It is this "acceptance factor" that troubles many people who feel that these attitudes are not acceptable and should not be given any type of social approval.

 Finally, some individuals contend that exposure to materials with strong prurient appeal makes it more difficult for individuals to respond to normal sexual stimuli.
 Although this effect is difficult to quantify, anecdotal evidence would seem to support this, at least for limited periods of time.
 This issue is taken up later in this article.

-Most of the studies on pornography were done before the Internet.
-Clearly the Internet has opened the door to far greater accessibility.
+Many of the studies on pornography were done before the Internet.
+Clearly, the Internet has opened the door to far greater accessibility.
 But as we've seen, this has been accompanied be a decline in rape and sexual crime.

 Today, there are an estimated 300-million pages of porn on the Internet.
 According to Google, this is 7% of the 3.3 billion pages on the web.
 Most Internet users have viewed pornography—often by accident when a site shows up in their e-mail or in unrelated Internet searches.

 Although there are more opinions than facts in this area right now, many observers feel that Internet porn has had a negative effect on relationships.